ibm-cloud-docs/assistant/preview.md

   ![Shows the Assistant responds field for a new action](images/ia-nav-menu.png)

-  Before you can access the menu options, you must choose the assistant that you want to work with first.
+  Before you can access the menu options, you must choose the assistant that you want to work with.
   {: note}
   ![Shows the Select assistant menu that must be filled out before you can use the menu](images/ia-nav-select-assistant.png)

 ## Tell us what you think